Nico-Curti/NumPyNet/docs/NumPyNet/layers/dropout_layer.md

   '''

   if delta is not None:
-    delta[self.rnd] *= self.scale
-    self.rnd = ~self.rnd
+    self.delta = self.rnd * self.delta * self.scale
-    delta[self.rnd] = 0.
+    delta[:] = self.delta.copy()
 ```

-Tha backward multiply `delta` by scale only for the pixel unaffected by the "dropout" (since at that point `self.rnd` is inverted).
+Tha backward multiply `delta` by scale only for the pixel unaffected by the "dropout".
-Then the mask is back to the original, and the correspondnt values of `delta` are dropped.
+Then the mask sets to zero the correspondnt values of `self.delta`, and `delta` is updated.